 The BCI is an index consisting of three weighted sub-indexes.
 The first sub-index estimates crowding at the immediate level (100m2), the second sub-index estimates crowding at the neighboring level (800m2) and the third estimates the number of people on the entire beach (Figure 1).
-The GIS procedure counts the number of beachgoers in 100m2 (10m10m) blocks (De Ruyck et al., 1997) along the beach and estimates crowding on the basis of four categories: 1: 5.0m2 of sand or less per user; 2: between 5.1 and 7.0m2 per user; 3: between 7.1 and 9.9 m2 per user; and 4: more than 10.0 m2 of sand per user (Silva, 2002; Roca et al., 2008; Ribeiro et al., 2011; Pessoa et al., 2013).
-A second crowding sub-index is used to estimate the number of beachgoers surrounding each 100m2 block; this is because an uncrowded quadrat may be surrounded by crowded quadrats, thus making the former seem crowded.
+The GIS procedure counts the number of beachgoers in 100m2 (10m10m) quadrats (De Ruyck, Soares and McLachlan 1997) alongthe beach and estimates crowding on the basis of four categories: 1: 5.0m2of sand or less per user; 2: between 5.1 and 7.0m2per user; 3: between 7.1 and 9.9m2per user; and 4: more than 10.0m2of sand per user (Silva, Alves and Rocha 2002; Roca et al. 2008; Ribeiro, Ferreira and Silva 2011; Pessoa et al. 2013).
+A second crowding sub-indexisused to estimate the number of beachgoers surrounding each 100m2cell; this is because an uncrowdedquadrat may be surrounded by crowded quadrats, thus making the former seem crowded.
 For that purpose only contiguity between sides (rook contiguity) was considered, as contiguity at cell corners (king contiguity) was not considered relevant.
-The resulting analysis lowered the score of blocks neighboring a crowded block by one point: blocks with 4 points which were next to blocks scoring 3 became 3, and so on.
-A third sub-index calculated the whole number of beachgoers on the beach's entire surface area (Silva et al., 2007; Rajan et al., 2013).
-Four categories were formed on the basis of what beachgoers considered to be crowded: 1: less than 9.9m2 per user; 2: between 10.0 and 29.9m2 per user; 3: between 30.0 and 49.9m2 per user, and 4: more than 50m2 per user.
-Finally, a weighted algorithm was applied to calculate the BCI, which consisted of 40% of the final score for the first comfort sub-index and 30% for the second and third, as the latter two are reported to have less influence on the sensation of overcrowding (Roca et al., 2008).
-Scores were classified on the basis of beachgoers' opinions and field work: a poor BCI score is related to a perception of available sand < 2.0m2/user; an acceptable score to 2.1 -2.5m2/user; a good score to 2.6- $3.0 \text{m}^2/\text{user}$; and a very good score to $\geq 3.1 \text{m}^2/\text{user}$.
+The resulting analysis lowered thescore of cells neighboring a crowdedcell by one point: cells with4 points which were next tocells scoring 3 became 3, and so on.
+A third sub-index calculated the whole number of beachgoers on the beach's entire surface area (Silva, Alves and Rocha 2007; Rajan, Varghese and Pradeepkumar 2013).
+Four categories were formed on the basis of whatbeachgoers considered to be crowded: 1: less than 9.9m2 per user; 2: between 10.0 and 29.9m2 per user; 3: between 30.0 and 49.9m2 per user, and 4: more than 50m2 per user.
+Finally, a weighted algorithm was applied to calculate the BCI, which consisted of 40 percent of the final score for the first comfort sub-index and 30 percentfor the second and third, as the latter two are reported to have less influenceon the sensation of overcrowding (Roca et al. 2008).
+Scores were classified on the basis ofbeachgoers' opinions and field work: a poor BCI score is related to a perception of available sand $\leq 2.0 \text{m}^2/\text{user}$; an acceptable score to 2.1 -2.5 m2/user; a good score to 2.6- $3.0m^2$ /user; and a very good score to $\geq 3.1m^2$ /user.
+Therefore, the final algorithm was derived considering the number and beachgoers position on the beach at different scales, their opinion about the reality they encountered, literature on the topic and field work.
+The BCI was set up into four categories because the encountered reality fits properly into four statistical groups and because four statistical groups are easy to understand and to order perceptually.
+The limits of the categories were set considering broad enough thresholds (0.2 points) around the class midpoint in order to obtain tolerable boundaries.